BenPope95/scaffold-eth-substreams-challenge/README.md

 2️⃣ Then you’ll be outputting the target data into a subgraph.

 3️⃣ Finally, you’ll query the subgraph in a template frontend to display the data with swag. 😎

+> 🕺 Complete the challenge however you want, as long as your result looks the same as ours.

+> 🎣 Our goal (as authors) is not to give you fish but to teach you to fish.

+> 🚧 It’s a challenge, not a tutorial.
+But the goal is that you’ll learn more from this challenge than any tutorial could teach.

+**😇 Support 👋**

+The [Streamingfast Discord](https://discord.gg/mYPcRAzeVN) has quick and quality support.

+You can also join a smaller, more focused Telegram channel for help: [Substreams Challenge Help](https://t.me/+-d5ZcCZidWcwNjc5)

 ---